croquet/virtual-dom/README.md

 ## Installation

-There is exactly one external dependency, which is the Croquet SDK library.
-You can simply copy the SDK to your local directory:
+There is exactly one external dependency, which is the Croquet Client library.
+You can simply copy that library to your local directory:

 ~~~~~~~~
 # mkdir -p croquet; curl -L -o croquet/croquet-latest.min.js https://unpkg.com/@croquet/croquet@0.5.0